Italy national athletics team: Medal count

+These performances highlight Italy's growing prominence in international athletics, particularly in field events.

 Caps

 Updated at the 2013 Mediterranean Games (29 June 2013).

 Men

 Vittorio Visini, with 67 caps, is the Italian athlete with most appearances in the national team of all-time.

 Women

 Marisa Masullo (79) and Agnese Maffeis (73) are the Italian women with more appearances.

 Multiple medalists

 Athletes in the table have won at least two gold medals.
 In bold those still active.

 Most winning racewalkers

 Where is - he/she never participated because the competition did not exist when he/she was competing.
 In blod still active athletes.